cagdasc/Linux-I2C-Java/README.md

 ===========================
 This native library written for Linux Systems.
 This library include JNI(java Native Interface) implementation.
 Find native library in this [repo](https://github.com/cagdasc/Linux-I2C).
 You can use I2C interface for your Java applications with this library.
-It's not fully tested but You can find a simple sample for Mpu6050.
+It's not fully tested but You can find a simple samples for Mpu6050 and ADXL345.

 **Warning:** It's only experimental, not in use production.